amithegde/AzureTableBrowser/README.md

 Partial user interface:
 ![](https://raw.githubusercontent.com/amithegde/AzureTableBrowser/master/img/main-interface.jpg)

 It is a windows forms application written in c# and points to .Net  Framework 4.5.
+Download and extract Binaries.zip file to start using the tool.